Overall Score 7.0 Represents average audio ecosystem compatibility score.

 JLab Go Air driver unit is 8mm in diameter,

-, many people have a misconception that driver units of a bigger size automatically produce better sound quality.
+, a common assumption that driver units of a bigger size automatically produce better sound quality.

-However, large drivers find it difficult to produce high frequencies so it's true that, larger drivers can generate louder sound, but this does not indicate that they produce better quality sound.
+However, large drivers find it difficult to produce high frequencies so yeah, larger drivers are capable of generating louder sound, but this does not indicate that they deliver better quality sound.

 JLab Go Air's lowest frequency is at 20Hz, this implies that

-both devices can make sound with equal bass
+both devices make sound with equal bass

-JLab Go Air's highest frequency is at 20000Hz, this means that
+JLab Go Air's highest frequency is at 20,000Hz, this means that

-both devices can generate equal treble
+both devices produce equal treble

-SPL, is the level of pressure of sound, measured in decibels, dB, JBL Wave Buds's measurement is 100dB/mW.
+The sound pressure level, is the pressure level of sound, measured in decibels, dB, JBL Wave Buds's measurement is 100dB/mW.
 Devices with a higher sound pressure level are generally louder when supplied with any given audio source.

 JLab Go Air's battery life is